Taaitaaiger/jlrs/README.md

 ## Prerequisites

-Julia must be installed before jlrs can be used, jlrs is compatible with Julia 1.10 and 1.11.
-If the JlrsCore package has not been installed, it will automatically be installed when jlrs is initialized by default. jlrs has not been tested with juliaup yet on Linux and macOS.
+To use jlrs, supported versions of Rust and Julia must have been installed.
+Currently, Julia 1.10 and 1.11 are supported, the minimum supported Rust version is 1.79.
+Some features may require a more recent version of Rust. jlrs uses the JlrsCore package for Julia, if this package has not been installed, the latest version will be installed automatically by default.

 ### Linux